Image-Py/footmark/2019/Light Microscopy Australia 2019.md

 **Generate Report from excel template**

-User can design their Excel template, and add tags in a particular cell and save, change the suffix to `rpt`, you can get the report plugin of ImagePy, ImagePy will parse the template to a parameter dialog, we can set image or table, then ImagePy will fill the cell automatically.
+User can design their Excel template, and add tags in a particular cell and save the template. change the suffix to `rpt`, you can get the report plugin of ImagePy, ImagePy will parse the template to a parameter dialog, we can set image or table, then ImagePy will fill the cell automatically.

 ![newdoc01](http://idoc.imagepy.org/cell/16.png)